johnhays/dsgwdashboard/README.md

 You will need to have a domain name for the site and current certificates tied to that domain.
 The index.js file, which defines the HTTPS server, is looking for
 **key.pem** and **cert.pem** in the same directory as index.js.
-If you don't have the certs, then use [Certbot](https://certbot.eff.org/) to obtain free signed certificates that all major browsers recognize as legitimate.
+If you don't have the certs, use [Certbot](https://certbot.eff.org/) to obtain free signed certificates that all major browsers recognize as legitimate.
 Use the --standalone flag or run Apache with plugin.
 The certificates will typically reside in /etc/letsencrypt/live/**your domain name**/ (replace **your domain name** with your actual domain name) and simply soft link (ln -s) them from the dsgwdashboard directory: